-Updated 04/30/21.
-Lately, I’ve noticed that so many customers and clients have been asking about medical-grade and professional skincare products: what these terms really mean, whether or not my own line falls into one of these categories, and if this is something their skin needs.
-I know there’s a lot of confusion surrounding this topic, so I thought I’d take some time to clear it up and offer insights from my thirty years in the industry as well as my behind-the-scenes knowledge (plus, a dermatologist weighs in!).
+Updated 12/08/21.
+Lately, I’ve noticed so many customers and clients have been asking about medical-grade and professional skincare products.
+They want to know what these terms really mean, whether my own skincare line falls into one of these categories and if this is something that could benefit their skin.
+I know there’s a lot of confusion surrounding this topic, so I thought I’d take some time to clear it up and offer insights from my 30+ years in the industry.
+(Plus, a dermatologist weighs in!)

-The first and most important thing to know is that the term “medical-grade” is NOT regulated in any way.
+First, did you know that the term “medical-grade” is NOT regulated?
 This means that while it may have certain implications, it doesn’t carry any guarantees.
-To me, medical-grade is a term that is used when a doctor or dermatologist is in some way involved in the formulation of a product.
+To me, medical-grade is a term that’s used when a doctor or dermatologist is involved in the formulation of a product.
 Some brands that come to mind are Obagi, NeoStrata, Murad, and Dr. Dennis Gross.

-Because it’s not a regulated term, people often have their own assumptions about “medical-grade” skincare and what it really means.
-I crowd-sourced for some of the most common assumptions about medical-grade skincare—here’s what people thought it meant.
+Because it’s not a regulated term, people often have their own assumptions about what “medical-grade” skincare really means.
+I crowd-sourced for some of the most common assumptions about medical-grade skincare.
+Here’s what people think it means.

 Assumption #1: “Medical-grade products are stronger and more potent than ‘regular’ skincare products.
 They may be too harsh for my sensitive skin.”

 This is possible, but it’s not always the case.
 A product that’s marketed as medical-grade could be too harsh for your skin, but so could a product that’s NOT marketed as medical-grade.
 Some people think that medical-grade products contain higher percentages of certain ingredients than other products, but that’s not the case anymore.
 (It’s also worth noting that ingredient percentages aren’t everything.)